 The plan includes more detail in regards to operations implementation in all the regions contaminated by mines and ERW.
-More focus will be put on Kassala state intending to declare the whole eastern states free of registered mines and ERW.
-As the situation permits the work will continue on other parts South Kordofan and of Blue Nile as well.
+As the situation permits the work will continue on other parts South Kordofan, West Kordofan and of Blue Nile as well.